Fusion cuisine: Types

 Another form of fusion food can be created by utilizing ingredients and flavors from one culture to create a unique twist on a dish from the different cultures.
 For example, a taco pizza is a type of pizza created using taco ingredients such as cheddar and pepper jack cheese, salsa, refried beans, and other common taco ingredients, fusing both Italian and Mexican cuisines.

 Similar approaches have been used for fusion sushi, such as rolling maki with different types of rice and ingredients such as curry and basmati rice, cheese and salsa with Spanish rice, or spiced ground lamb and capers rolled with Greek-style rice and grape leaves, which resembles inside-out dolmades.
 Some fusion cuisines have themselves become accepted as a national cuisine, as with Peruvian Nikkei cuisine, which combines Japanese spices and seasonings and Peruvian ingredients like ají with seafood.
 A quintessential Peruvian Nikkei dish is "maki acevichado" or "ceviche roll", consisting of ceviche with avocado rolled into maki.

 Saudi Arabia has been investing in resources to preserve their culture.
 In Jeddah, different cultures from Africa and Asia have used the combination of Saudi Arabia's spices to create new fusion foods found throughout the region and the country.

 History

 Fusion cuisine has existed for millennia as a form of cross-cultural exchange, though the term was only defined in the late 1900s.
 Mixtures of different cultures' cuisines have been adapted since the 16th century.

+Colonialism

-A number of these (though not all) have resulted from colonialism, such as bánh mì originating from French ingredients used in French Indochina, Jamaican patties combining the turnover with spices and peppers from the British Empire's possessions in Asia and Africa, and ramen originating as "shina soba" or "Chinese noodle" from the Empire of Japan's occupation of China's island territories in the late 1800s and early 1900s.
+A lasting legacy of colonialism is fusion food.
+Colonial trade resulted in the exchange of ingredients, such as bánh mì originating from French ingredients used in French Indochina, Jamaican patties combining the turnover with spices and peppers from the British Empire's possessions in Asia and Africa, and ramen originating as shina soba or "Chinese noodle" from the Empire of Japan's occupation of China's island territories in the late 1800s and early 1900s.
+Indigenous domestic servants were active participants in creating fusion foods by mixing ingredients and techniques.

+Alongside the creation of new dishes, colonialism also introduced class dimensions of food as cultural capital that modified consumption patterns.
+Indigenous practices of eating guinea pigs in Peru were banned and considered savage until recent movements to reclaim food practices, resulting in the erasure of much traditional knowledge in indigenous communities.
+These hierarchies are argued to be present in modern fusion food, which has been criticised for being portrayed as European cuisines 'elevating' other cuisines into modernity.
+Colonial debates also extend into discourse about the authenticity of foods such as orientalist critiques of immigrant food being gentrified as ‘ethnic’ food.